You can make a freedom of information request:

 Before submitting a new freedom of information request, you should check our Publication Scheme to find out whether we’ve published the information you’re looking for before.

-If you make a request by email or post, you need to include:
+If you make a request, you need to include:

 We will then tell you in writing whether or not we hold the information you have asked for.
 If we do, we will either: